macaodha/explain_teach/readme.md

 `code` contains the main code for the teaching algorithms and data generation.
 `data` contains the image datasets.
-`results` contrains the results files and plot generation scripts.
+`results` contains the results files and plot generation scripts.

 ## Reference